 - Let go of

-For example, let’s say that someone has had sexual trauma, like rape or abuse, or in their childhood.
+For example, let’s say that someone has experienced some sort of sexual trauma.
 Unless that trauma gets some kind of deep healing, the person is going to be wearing the residue of this pain going through their journey.

 While letting old wounds and painful memories stay hidden away may seem like the easiest solution, these memories will be brewing within us, wreaking havoc in our nervous system, and ultimately affecting how we are shifting and growing along our journey.